DocSpring/convox_installer/README.md

 A Ruby gem that makes it easier to build a Convox installation script.
 This is like Chef/Ansible/Terraform for your initial Convox setup.

-## NOTE: This software is an alpha version
+# Requirements: Convox v2

+This version of `convox_installer` is only designed to work with Convox v2.
+Please install the v2 CLI by following the instructions at their old documentation site: https://docsv2.convox.com/introduction/installation
+## USE AT YOUR OWN RISK!
+THIS CODE IS PROVIDED WITHOUT ANY WARRANTIES OR GUARANTEES

-Please note that the code quality is not very good, and the test coverage needs to be improved.
-However, I've successfully set up a number of test and production deployments using this gem, and everything seems to work very well.
+We have successfully set up a number of test and production deployments using this gem.
+Everything seems to work very well.
 The library also facilitates idempotency and crash-resistance, so you can easily re-run your installation script if something goes wrong.
+However, if anything goes wrong, then you can end up with a large AWS bill if you're not careful.
+If anything crashes then make sure you double-check everything in your AWS account and shut down any leftover resources. **USE THIS SOFTWARE AT YOUR OWN RISK.**

 ## Features